 Digital Around the World

-Internet users continue to grow too, with the latest data indicating that the world’s connected population grew by 97 million users in the 12 months to January 2024.
+Internet users continue to grow too, with the latest data indicating that the world’s connected population grew by 146 million over the past 12 months.

-At 1.8 percent, this year-on-year growth rate is somewhat slower than the growth rates that we saw during the middle of the last decade, but it’s still one of the faster rates we’ve seen over recent months.
+At 2.7 percent, this year-on-year growth rate is somewhat slower than the growth rates that we saw during the middle of the last decade, but it still represents healthy momentum in internet adoption.

-Moreover, regular delays to the processing and publishing of research into internet adoption likely mean the real growth rate may be higher than these latest figures suggest.
+Moreover, routine delays in the processing and publishing of research into internet adoption likely mean the real growth rate may be higher than these latest figures suggest.

-Increases in global internet access mean that the number of people who remain “unconnected” to the internet has fallen to 2.74 billion, with the majority of these people living in Southern and Eastern Asia, and in Africa.
+However, despite continuing improvements in global internet access, 2.58 billion people remain “unconnected” to the internet today, with the majority of these people living in Southern and Eastern Asia, and in Africa.

-The vast majority of the world’s internet users – 96.5 percent – use a mobile phone to go online at least some of the time, and mobile phones now account for roughly 57.6 percent of our online time, as well as 58 percent of the world’s web traffic.
+The vast majority of the world’s internet users – 95.9 percent – use a mobile phone to go online at least some of the time, and mobile phones now account for 63 percent of the world’s web traffic.

 Social media headlines

-Social media use continues to grow too, with the total number of active social media user “identities” reaching 5.04 billion in January 2024.
+Social media use continues to grow as well, with the total number of active social media user “identities” reaching 5.41 billion in July 2025.

-The number of active social media user identities around the world has increased by 5.6 percent in the past 12 months.
+Meanwhile, the number of active social media user identities around the world has increased by 4.7 percent over the past 12 months.

-266 million new user identities joined social media between January 2023 and January 2024, equating to growth of almost 730,000 new users every day.
+241 million new user identities joined social media between July 2024 and July 2025, equating to growth of 660,000 new users every day.

-That means that social media grew at an average rate of 8.4 new users every single second in 2023.
+That means that social media grew at an average rate of 7.6 new users every single second since this time last year.

 If you want to dig deeper into social media use by platform, you’ll find all of the latest stats here.